Human trafficking in the United Kingdom: Prosecution

 The British government continued its proactive law enforcement efforts to combat trafficking.
-The UK prohibited all forms of trafficking through the Sexual Offences Act 2003, the Criminal Justice (Scotland) Act 2003 and the Asylum and Immigration (Treatment of Claimants, etc.) Act 2004.
-These prescribed penalties of a maximum of 14 years’ imprisonment, although the specific punishments prescribed for sex trafficking are less severe than those prescribed for rape.
-The Modern Slavery Act 2015, which became law in March 2015, and the Human Trafficking and Exploitation (Scotland) Act 2015 which became law in November 2015 consolidated existing offences relating to trafficking and slavery.
+The UK prohibited all forms of trafficking through the Sexual Offences Act 2003 (in England, Wales and Northern Ireland), the Criminal Justice (Scotland) Act 2003 (in Scotland), and the Asylum and Immigration (Treatment of Claimants, etc.) Act 2004.
+These prescribed penalties of a maximum of 14 years' imprisonment, although the specific punishments prescribed for sex trafficking are less severe than those prescribed for rape.
+Existing offences relating to trafficking and slavery were consolidated in England and Wales by the Modern Slavery Act 2015, which became law in March 2015; in Scotland by the Human Trafficking and Exploitation (Scotland) Act 2015, which became law in November 2015; and in Northern Ireland by the Human Trafficking and Exploitation (Criminal Justice and Support for Victims) Act (Northern Ireland) 2015, which became law in January 2015.
+Less comprehensive offences that would be called trafficking today have existed at least since the Slave Trade Act 1824.

 In 2007, the UK government launched Pentameter II, a large-scale operation aimed at rescuing victims, disrupting trafficking networks, developing intelligence, and raising public awareness.
 A study conducted by the government in 2007 identified a minimum of 330 individual cases of children trafficked into the UK and, the same year, the government reported prosecutions involving at least 52 suspected trafficking offenders.
 Although the government reported 75 ongoing prosecutions during the previous reporting period, it convicted only ten trafficking offenders in 2007, a significant decrease from 28 convictions obtained in 2006.
-Sentences imposed on convicted trafficking offenders in 2007 ranged from 20 months’ to 10 years’ imprisonment, with an average sentence of four years.
-In one case in 2008 in the U.K., girls were trafficked for forced prostitution and a man was sentenced to 10 years in prison In January 2008, police arrested 25 members of Romanian organized crime organizations from the Roma ethnic minority using Roma children, including a baby less than a year old, as pickpockets and in begging schemes.
+Sentences imposed on convicted trafficking offenders in 2007 ranged from 20 months' to 10 years' imprisonment, with an average sentence of four years.
+In one case in 2008 in the UK, girls were trafficked for forced prostitution and a man was sentenced to 10 years in prison In January 2008, police arrested 25 members of Romanian organized crime organizations from the Roma ethnic minority using Roma children, including a baby less than a year old, as pickpockets and in begging schemes.
 The Rochdale sex trafficking gang, a group of paedophiles who preyed on under-age girls in Rochdale, were the first people in Britain to be convicted of sex trafficking, on 8 May 2012.